Dynamic-Mobile-Security/mdast-cli/README.md

  * `nexus_artifact_id` - artifact_id of the uploaded mobile application from maven data.
  * `nexus_version` - version of the uploaded mobile application from maven data.

+### Firebase
+To download application from firebase platform you need to know some cookies for Google SSO authentication and project_id, app_id, app_code, api_key parameters from firebase project.

+You should go from Firebase home page to project with apk, then click `Release & Monitor -> App Distribution`, select your app and click `Download` release that you need.

+Request url will match this pattern, you should extract 4 parameters from url.
+`/v1/projects/{project_id}}/apps/{app_id}}/releases/{app_code}:getLatestBinary?alt=json&key={api_key}`

+Also, you need to select the `--distribution_system firebase` and specify mandatory parameters.

+ * `firebase_project_id` - project id of your Firebase project
+ * `firebase_app_id` - application id
+ * `firebase_app_code` - application code
+ * `firebase_api_key` - your api key

+And some cookies, that you can grab from your browser local storage, when you are logged in [Firebase]((https://console.firebase.google.com)).
+Their lifetime is 2 years.
+All of them are mandatory.
+More detailed instructions below in Firebase integration manual.
+ * `firebase_SID_cookie`
+ * `firebase_HSID_cookie`
+ * `firebase_SSID_cookie`
+ * `firebase_APISID_cookie`
+ * `firebase_SAPISID_cookie`

+You can specify apk file name with optional parameter

+ * `firebase_file_name`

 ## Launch examples

 ### Scan type
-There are several ways to start scan: with previously recorded tescase or without it.
+There are several ways to start scan: with previously recorded testcase or without it.
  * In first scenario with selected testcase - it will be replayed in the scan execution.
- * In second scenario without tescase, application will be installed on the device, started, waiting for 30 seconds and than stopped and further analysis will be performed.
+ * In second scenario without testcase, application will be installed on the device, started, waiting for 30 seconds and then stopped and further analysis will be performed.

-#### Start scan with testcase (run previosly recorded steps in application)
+#### Start scan with testcase (run previously recorded steps in application)
 To start this type of scan you need to specify `id` of previosly recorded testcase in `--testcase_id` parameter:
 ```
 mdast_cli --testcase_id 4 --distribution_system file --file_path "/files/demo/apk/demo.apk" --url "https://saas.mobile.appsec.world" --profile_id 1 --company_id 1 - architecture_id 1 --token "eyJ0eXA4OiJKA1QiLbJhcGciO5JIU4I1NiJ1.eyJzdaJqZWNcX2lkIj53LCJle5AiOjf1OTM5OTU3MjB1.hrI6c4VN_U2mo5VjHvRoENPv2"